rats

 Rat Trap Internet Shopping

-Today however was all about shopping for rat traps and rat removers.
-What a minefield.
-I now know how to psycho-analyse the little furry bar steward and get inside its devious little head to outsmart him (it surely must be a him – sorry guys) into getting into my traps.
-I will be wearing some fetching gloves so as not to transfer my “human” scent onto the meansย of their destruction andย they will meekly submit to my wrath.
-Here’s hoping I get it right.
-Today I spent the grand total of over a hundred quid on rat traps, bait, and other little ratty things so I can rid myself of this rat problem I am having.
 Apparently rats send a taster rat into a strange place and get them to eat the bait.
-Then it is told, that this taster rat, lets call him Nobby, gets to huff his breath all over the other rats so they can smell the good stuff (assuming Nobby is not dead).
+Then it is told, that this taster rat, let’s call him Nobby, gets to huff his baited breath all over the other rats.
+This is to tell his ratty mates that it’s all good by the smell (assuming Nobby is not dead).
+Killing Nobby at this stage is counter productive but you have to set the scene for all the others.
 Now the other rats seek out the same smell now that Nobby has done his ratty duty.
-The rats will how happily gobble up your bait.
-I think for this to work you have to bait your bait with more Nobby style bait so you don’t kill Nobby but you kill all the others.
+The rats will how happily gobble up your nasty bait.
+I think for this to work you have to bait your nasty bait with more Nobby-style nice bait.
 A bit of a flaw in the old logic there, but hey ho.
-I am thinking that as my rats (notice I am now claiming ownership) like the smell of chicken poop that I will smear it over the traps and job done.
-Nobby is now a dead rat if the theory pans out.
+I am thinking that as my rats (notice I am now claiming ownership?) like the smell of chicken poop that I will smear it over the traps and job done.
+Chicken poop trumps human smell so they won’t be scared of the traps.
+Nobby and his mates are then ex-rats if the theory pans out.

 Rat problem, drat and swearing